Last updated

 You can set up your project to maintain multiple concurrent versions of documents or API description files.
 It is possible to apply versioning to single files or sets of files in the same location.
 You can do this by creating version subfolders for each version of content you want to include.

 When you access content inside a version subfolder, a version picker is displayed at the top of the sidebar.
 The version picker enables users to select which version of content to display.
+The sidebar reflects the changes in files and filenames when you switch between versions.

 Screenshot of a version picker interface with Version 1 highlighted